CasparCG/client/README.md

 ## Development

 #### Windows
-Install the pre-built Qt 5.14.2 binaries for Windows 64-bit from Qt site.
-The Mingw-w64 toolchain is bundled with the Qt installation.
+Install the pre-built Qt 5.14.2 binaries for Windows 64-bit from Qt [archive](http://download.qt.io/archive/qt/5.14/5.14.2/).
+The Mingw-w64 toolchain is bundled with the Qt installation for Windows.

 #### macOS
-Install the pre-built Qt 5.14.2 binaries for Mac OS X 64-bit from Qt site.
+Install the pre-built Qt 5.14.2 binaries for Mac OS X 64-bit from Qt [archive](http://download.qt.io/archive/qt/5.14/5.14.2/).
 Download and install Xcode from the App Store.

 #### Linux
-Install the pre-built Qt 5.14.2 binaries for Linux 64-bit from Qt site.
+Install the pre-built Qt 5.14.2 binaries for Linux 64-bit from Qt [archive](http://download.qt.io/archive/qt/5.14/5.14.2/).
 Use your package manager to install the gcc toolchain.

 VLC need to be pre-installed: `sudo apt-get install vlc libvlc-dev libvlccore-dev`.